xopxe/lua-persistor/README.md

 lua-persistor
 =============

-Transparent persistance for Lua data!
+Transparent persistence for Lua data!
 Seriously!

 * Depends on luafilesystem
 * Keys can only be strings valid as filenames